 Setting a Marketing Budget

-While there is no magic number that you’ll need to dedicate to your marketing budget, a good rule of thumb is a minimum of 10% of revenues.
+While there is no magic number for your marketing budget, a good rule of thumb is to dedicate at least 10% of revenue.
 Some companies dedicate 50% of their revenues.
 If you can do this – great!
-Whether it is a little or a lot be very careful to spend it on the right marketing initiatives and to constantly evaluate and re-evaluate where your marketing dollars are being spent and re-allocate as necessary.
+Whether it is a little or a lot, be very careful to spend it on the right marketing initiatives and to constantly evaluate and re-evaluate where your marketing dollars are being spent and re-allocate as necessary.

 Be Agile

 The word agile comes to mind when watching a star track athlete.
-In the warm up routine of a track race the athlete is loose and limber, but when the camera shows a close-up of his or her face and looks in to his or her eyes, the athlete has a laser focus on the task at hand – winning!
-When the race starts the runner paces him or herself to maintain an edge, adjusts his or her pace and when the proper time comes they sprint to the finish line.
+In the warm-up routine of a track race, the athlete is loose and limber, but when the camera shows a close-up of his or her face and looks into his or her eyes, the athlete has a laser focus on the task at hand – winning!
+When the race starts, the runner paces himself or herself to maintain an edge, adjusts his or her pace, and when the proper time comes, they sprint to the finish line.
 The same applies to marketing; train hard, have a plan for winning, be loose and limber, change pace and plans when necessary.
 By doing so your success rate of winning the race over your competitors will increase greatly.

 Your Roadmap to Success